Traveling Wilburys Vol. 1: Songwriting

 According to statements by Harrison in the documentary The True History of the Traveling Wilburys (filmed in 1988 about the making of the album and re-released on the bonus DVD included in The Traveling Wilburys Collection), the whole band gave various contributions to all songs, although each song was mainly written by a single member; the joint songwriting credit came from the fact that giving individualised credits looked egotistical.

 Lynne commented that the songwriting process was relaxed and enjoyable:

 We would arrive about twelve or one o'clock and have some coffee.
 Somebody would say, 'What about this?' and start on a riff.
 Then we'd all join in, and it'd turn into something.
 We'd finish around midnight and just sit for a bit while Roy would tell us fabulous stories about Sun Records or hanging out with Elvis.
 Then we'd come back the next day to work on another one.
 That's why the songs are so good and fresh—because they haven't been second-guessed and dissected and replaced.
 It's so tempting to add stuff to a song when you've got unlimited time.

-However, the publishing credits on the Collection book are more revealing about the actual songwriters, as each of the credited publishers belongs to a single member:
+However, the publishing credits on the Collection book are more revealing about the lead songwriters, as each of the credited publishers belongs to a single member: